Arrived in NZCR care: 18th May 2021

 Help us to Help Lacey!

 New Zealand Chihuahua Rescue is a New Zealand Registered Charity run completely by volunteers.
 Nobody is paid to participate in our Rescue and 100% of the profits go back into the dogs in our care and community dogs needing assistance.
 We receive no public funding or grants.
 Our entire income to assist these dogs is derived from kind donations, sponsorship and fundraising projects.
-We are always short of money and it impacts how many dogs we can assist as each dog that comes into care needs some form of medical and/or behavioural assistance!
+We are always short of money and it impacts how many dogs we can assist as each dog that comes into care needs some form of medical and/or behavioral assistance!

 If you could help by donating to Lacey's cause, all donations, small or large, help us to help her!
 Please also contact us for a receipt and you can receive 33.33% of your donation back from the IRD.